ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   * If the nodelist contains one or more nodes, the conversion result is `LogicalTrue`.
   * If the nodelist is empty, the conversion result is `LogicalFalse`.

-Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion from `NodesType` to `ValueType` may be surprising and has therefore not been defined.
+Thus, in the following discussion of well-typedness, it may be assumed that whenever a LogicalType is required, a nodelist is allowed and will be converted as described here.

 A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `ValueType` by wrapping the expression in a call to a function